Bermuda Grass

 • Poor shade tolerance

-• Goes dormant and turns brown in winter
+• Goes dormant and turns brown during winter

 • High maintenance requirements